On Determining the Eigenprojection and Components of a Matrix: Abstract

 \section{Abstract}

 Matrix theory and its applications make wide use of the eigenprojections of square matrices.
-The paper demonstrated that the eigenprojection of a matrix $A$ can be calculated with the use of any annihilating polynomial for $A^u$, where $u\ge{\rm ind\,} A$.
-This enables one to establish the components and the minimum polynomial of $A$, as well as the Drazin inverse $A^D$.
+The present\x{} paper demonstrates\x{} that the eigenprojection of a matrix $A$ can be calculated with the use of any annihilating polynomial of\x{} $A^u,$ where $u\ge\ind A.$ This enables one to find\x{} the components and the minimal\x{} polynomial of $A,$ as well as the Drazin inverse~$A^D.$